Skip to main content

 The Mistake

 Neglecting continuous monitoring refers to the failure to maintain ongoing vigilance over the security posture of an organization.
 This mistake occurs when companies do not implement or sustain regular monitoring of their systems, networks, and vulnerabilities, relying instead on periodic assessments or once-off scans.
-Continuous monitoring is crucial for identifying and responding to emerging threats and vulnerabilities in real-time.
+Continuous monitoring platform is crucial for identifying and responding to emerging threats and vulnerabilities in real-time.

 Why It Matters